skion/docs.getdbt.com/website/docs/reference/global-configs/behavior-changes.md

 When the flag is set to `True`, dbt will continue to support the SQL file configuration.
 When the flag is set to `False`, dbt will raise a deprecation warning if it detects a MetricFlow time spine configured in a SQL file.

-The MetricFlow YAML file should be named `models/_models.yml` and should be located in the `models` directory.
+The MetricFlow YAML file should have the `time_spine:` field.
+Refer to [MetricFlow timespine](/docs/build/metricflow-time-spine) for more details.